paulenriquez/open-webui-config/settings-admin/Interface.md

       2. **Sensitive Topic:** Does the core topic involve real-world conflict, international/ geopolitical tensions, disasters (natural or man-made), violence, crime, suffering, or death?

       If YES, then OMIT the emoji — NO EXCEPTIONS.
-      If UNSURE, err on the side of caution and still OMIT the emoji.

       Examples:
       - `☢️ Chernobyl Disaster` → `Chernobyl Disaster`